Late Style or A Double Fugue

 To tame the savageness of man and make gentle the life of this world.
 Aeschylus

-Late Style or A Double Fugue: Beethoven and the West-Eastern Divan Orchestra invites us into the extraordinary friendship between a Palestinian-American scholar and an Israeli conductor and the global orchestra they imagined into being.
+Late Style or A Double Fugue invites us into the extraordinary friendship between a Palestinian-American scholar and an Israeli conductor and the global orchestra they imagined into being.
 Edward Said and Daniel Barenboim created the West-Eastern Divan Orchestra to bring together Arab and Israeli musicians.
 It became an unsettling, humbling, and joyful experiment in understanding the “other.”

 When staged, Late Style is half text and half music—mostly by Beethoven, and the highly-acclaimed Syrian composer Kinan Azmeh.
 It follows the form of Beethoven’s late String Quartet in B-flat Major, Op.130 (1825).
 It has six movements ending with a performance of the Grosse Fuge.
 Beethoven’s late work is known for its radicality, as “music for a later age.”

-Late Style is timely: it speaks about music and late Beethoven, Israel and Palestine, immigration, belonging, the rise of totalitarianism, and the necessity of the arts to find political solutions.
+Late Style is timely and timeless: it speaks about music and late Beethoven, questions of home and belonging, freedom, and the necessity of the arts to find political solutions.
 With all of its music, Late Style is beautiful and speaks about radical hope in a world that cannot afford to lose it.
+It is a call for peace.

 The music is performed by musicians from the West-Eastern Divan Orchestra.